 a blonde street urchin in a baseball cap

 Jackie sources expensive clothes for a Radio 1 DJ with a glorious 1970s afro.
-Attending photo shoots for most of the day, she delegates the hard graft to her gophers, who scurry around London collecting wares on behalf of a minor celebrity.
-When I compare it to the soul destroying office jobs I did at a similar age, I actually feel relieved they are going down a non-conformist path.
+Attending photo shoots for most of the day, she delegates the hard graft to her interns, who scurry around London collecting wares on behalf of her DJ client.
+When I compare it to the soul destroying office jobs I did at a similar age, I am glad they are going down a non-conformist path.

 One of the benefits of working independently is the freedom to have absurd flat viewings.
 Like this morning when a muscly tattooed Polish chef, who couldn’t speak a distinguishable word of English, and his Irish brother-in-law came round to see my flat.